 Risk management in the ProCredit group is the overall responsibility of the Management of ProCredit Holding, which regularly analyses the risk profile of the group and decides on appropriate measures.
-Customer credit risk, which is of particular significance for the ProCredit group, is managed by Mr Borislav Kostadinov; all other risks were managed by Dr Anja Lepp, with Ms Sandrine Massiani assuming this responsibility as from the beginning of 2018.
+Customer credit risk, which is of particular significance for the ProCredit group, is managed by Mr Borislav Kostadinov; all other risks are managed by Ms Sandrine Massiani.

-The Compliance Function, which ensures the implementation of legal regulations and requirements and avoids the risks associated with non-compliance, and Internal Audit report directly to the Management.
-A member of the Management of ProCredit Holding bears responsibility for the Risk Control Function, as required by MaRisk.
+The Compliance Function, which ensures the implementation of legal regulations and requirements and avoids the risks associated with non-compliance, and Internal Audit Function report directly to the Management.
+A member of the Management of ProCredit Holding, Ms Sandrine Massiani, bears responsibility for the Risk Control Function, as required by MaRisk.

-Risk management at group level is supported conceptually and implemented operationally by the Manager of Risk Management, the Manager of Finance and Controlling, and various risk management and finance functions.

-The Management of ProCredit Holding is supported by various committees.
+Risk management at group level is supported conceptually and implemented operationally by risk management and finance functions.
+Various committees support and advise the Management of ProCredit Holding:

 - The Group Risk Management Committee develops the group-wide framework for risk management and monitors the risk profile of the group.
-This includes the monitoring of individual risk positions, limit compliance, and the internal and regulatory capital adequacy at the level of individual institutions and the group. - The Group Asset and Liability Committee (Group ALCO) is responsible for monitoring the liquidity reserve and liquidity management of the group, co-ordinating measures aimed at securing funding for the ProCredit banks and ProCredit Holding, and reporting on material developments in financial markets. - The Group and PCH Model Committee supports and advises the Management with respect to approving significant changes to the models used to quantify risks. - The Group Committee on Financial Crime Prevention supports and advises the Management in connection with the ongoing monitoring of the group's risk profile regarding money laundering and fraud, as well as in the adoption of suitable measures to prevent these risks. - The Group Compliance Committee serves as the central platform for exchanging information about compliance risks, thus supporting the Management of ProCredit Holding in ensuring implementation of legal requirements.
-The committee is a forum for evaluating compliance risks, discussing the impact of changes in legal regulations and prioritising identified compliance risks. - The Internal Audit Committee supports and advises the Management in the approval of annual internal audit plans at the level of individual banks and ProCredit Holding, and in monitoring the timely implementation of measures to resolve the findings of internal and external auditors.
+This includes the monitoring of individual risk positions, limit compliance, and the internal and regulatory capital adequacy at the level of individual institutions and the group. - The Group Asset and Liability Committee (Group ALCO) is responsible for monitoring the liquidity reserve and liquidity management of the group, co-ordinating measures aimed at securing funding for the ProCredit banks and ProCredit Holding, and reporting on material developments in financial markets. - The Group and PCH Model Committee focuses on significant changes to, and validation of, the models used to quantify risks. - The Group Committee on Financial Crime Prevention monitors the group's risk profile regarding money laundering and fraud, providing support in the adoption of suitable measures to prevent these risks. - The Group Compliance Committee serves as the central platform for exchanging information about compliance risks, thus ensuring implementation of legal requirements.
+The committee is a forum for evaluating compliance risks, discussing the impact of changes in legal regulations and prioritising identified compliance risks. - The Group Internal Audit Committee focuses on annual internal audit plans at the level of individual banks and ProCredit Holding, and on monitoring the timely implementation of measures to resolve the findings of internal and external auditors.
 Moreover, this body aims to achieve ongoing improvement in the Internal Audit Policy.

-The group has an effective compliance management system which is supported by our Code of Conduct and our approach to staff selection and training.
-Compliance with the Code of Conduct is compulsory for all staff members.
+The group has an effective compliance management system that is supported by our Code of Conduct, which is binding for all staff, and by our approach to staff selection and training.
 The Group Compliance Officer bears responsibility for the implementation of a group-wide system to ensure fulfilment of all regulatory requirements.
 Both the Group Compliance Committee and the corresponding committees at bank level enable efficient coordination of all compliance-relevant issues.
 Each ProCredit bank has a compliance function which bears responsibility for adhering to national banking regulations and reports regularly and on an ad hoc basis to the Management of the bank and to the Group Compliance Officer.
 Any conduct which is inconsistent with the established rules, whether at ProCredit Holding or in a subsidiary, can be reported anonymously to an e-mail address established for the group.